arturomedinadb/Predicting-Political-Crimes-in-Mexico/README.md

    - Created new variables such as teenage population and internal migration rates.
    - Reduced dimensionality by grouping similar categories.
 4. **Modeling**:
+   - Implemented KNN for classification, achieving up to 72% accuracy.
-   - Implemented Random Forest and LASSO regression models.
+   - Enhanced accuracy using feature selection methods like Random Forest and LASSO.
-   - Assessed feature importance and predictive accuracy.
+   - Addressed imbalanced classes with SMOTE.
 5. **Evaluation**:
    - Validated models using cross-validation and performance metrics.